CoRL-MPPI: Enhancing MPPI With Learnable Behaviours For Efficient And Provably-Safe Multi-Robot Collision Avoidance: CoRL-MPPI: Cooperative RL-Guided MPPI

+Both branches are constructed recursively over the prediction horizon.
+At each step, a nominal control distribution is generated for the current predicted state.
+For the first $H_{safe}$ prediction steps, the safety-constrained distribution shaping procedure from~\cite{dergachev2025decentralized} is applied to obtain safe control distributions $\mathcal{N}(\hat{\mathbf{u}}^{{mppi}}_t,\hat{\Sigma}^{mppi}_t)$ and $\mathcal{N}(\hat{\mathbf{u}}^{\pi}_t,\hat{\Sigma}^{\pi}_t)$.
+The shaping procedure is shown in Figure~\ref{fig:distr_vis}.
+The corresponding mean control is then used to propagate the branch to the next predicted state, after which the process is repeated for the subsequent prediction step.
+Unlike MPPI-ORCA, which applies this procedure only to the first control action, CoRL-MPPI enforces safety constraints over multiple future steps.

-Subsequently, two sets of control rollouts, $\{u^k\}^{K^{\pi}}_{k = 1}$ and $\{u^k\}^{K}_{k = K^{\pi}}$, are sampled: one around the RL-guided control sequence $\hat{u}^{\pi}$ with variances $\hat{\Sigma}^{\pi}_t$, and another around the MPPI-based sequence $\hat{u}^{{mppi}}$ with variances $\hat{\Sigma}^{{mppi}}_t$.
-Each sampled control sequence $u^k$ induces a trajectory $x^k$, which is evaluated using the MPPI cost function $S(x^k, u^k)$.
-The resulting costs are transformed into trajectory weights $\omega(x^k, u^k)$, and the final control sequence $u^*$ is obtained as a weighted average of all sampled controls.
-After executing the first control action $\mathbf{u}^*_0$, the optimized sequence is shifted forward and reused as the initialization for the next planning iteration.
-A detailed description of this procedure is presented in Algorithm~\ref{alg:mppi_rl}.
+After both nominal branches have been generated, the rollout budget is divided between them.
+A subset of control sequences is sampled around the RL-guided branch, while the remaining are sampled around the MPPI branch.
+Each sampled control sequence induces a trajectory that is evaluated using the proposed cost functions $\phi(\mathbf{x}_{H})$ and $q(\mathbf{x}_{t})$.
+The resulting trajectory costs are converted into MPPI importance weights, which are used to compute the optimized control sequence $u^*$.
+Finally, the first control action is executed, while the remaining controls are shifted forward and reused as the initialization for the next planning iteration.